Cray-HPE/docs-csm/operations/network/customer_accessible_networks/can_to_chn/network/chn_enable.md

    }
    ```

    **Important:** This new layer *must* run after the COS `ncn-final.yml` layers, otherwise the HSN interfaces will not be configured correctly and this playbook will fail.
-Typically at the end of the list is okay.
+   Typically, placing the new layer at the end of the list is okay.

-6. (`ncn#`) Update the NCN personalization configuration.
+1. (`ncn#`) Update the NCN personalization configuration.

    ```bash
    cray cfs configurations update ncn-personalization --file ncn-personalization.json --format toml